ritza-co/tarantool-doc/doc/book/cartridge/cartridge_dev.rst

 if you need to run several clusters in the same network.
 The cookie can be any string value.

+Now you can develop an application that will run on a single or multiple independent Tarantool instances (e.g. acting as a proxy to third-party databases) -- or will run in a cluster.

-Before developing a cluster-aware application, familiarize yourself with the notion of :ref:`cluster roles <cartridge-roles>` and make sure to define a custom role to initialize the database for the cluster application.
+If you plan to develop a cluster-aware application, first familiarize yourself with the notion of :ref:`cluster roles <cartridge-roles>`.

 .. _cartridge-roles: